Pivot or Perish: The Art of the P.I.V.O.T.

-I am writing this in the season of the COVID-19 pandemic from--like many of you--the confines of my home “office”.
-A season when businesses face the challenging reality: pivot or perish.
+I am writing this in the season of the COVID-19 pandemic - a season when businesses face the challenging reality: pivot or perish.

 Startups pivot all the time.
 And PIVOTing a business is nothing new--it’s a necessity that has always been around.
 In the life cycle of any successful business, you will pivot dozens--if not hundreds--of times in big and small ways.